-- AB Finish – This is a coating applied to the rhinestone that gives a rainbow or oil slick like appearance to the stone.
+- AB Finish - This is a coating applied to the rhinestone that gives a rainbow or oil-slick appearance to the stone.

 - Opaque - These rhinestones have a milky appearance and the aqua ones are one of my favorite stones.

 - Metallic- Modern crystals are often available with a metallic effect.
 Beware of metallic rhinestones made of acrylic as the finish often scratches off.